 Amongst all the advances in healthcare to overcome the deficient pancreas of patients with T1D, the LSFM4LIFE project is driven by one of the most promising alternatives: stem cell-derived beta cells.
 The idea is to isolate and to expand adult human pancreas stem cells and to differentiate them into insulin-producing cells.

-Producing clinical-grade (GMP-compliant) hPOs as a long-term source of pancreas stem cells represent a breakthrough for cellular therapy of T1D.
-In order to achieve it, LSFM4LIFE partners have several challenges to undertake into different fields: cell-based therapy; 3D scaffolds; mass production of cells; optical technology ; and cell-based assay.
+Producing clinical-grade (GMP-compliant) hPOs as a long-term source of pancreas stem cells represents a breakthrough for cellular therapy of T1D.
+In order to achieve it, LSFM4LIFE partners face challenges in different fields: cell-based therapy; 3D scaffolds; mass production of cells; optical technology; and cell-based assays.

 Here are some specific innovation challenges addressed by the LSFM4LIFE project: